-Matt Lauer Is Called ‘The Loneliest Man In The World’ According to ‘InTouch Weekly’
+Matt Lauer Is Called ‘The Loneliest Man In The World,’ According to ‘InTouch Weekly’

 — Carrie Smith (@skygirl75) April 19, 2018

-His statement to Variety was apologetic, but with words like “mischaracterized,” it was clear that the public didn’t know the entire story of the former Today co-host.
+His statement to Variety was apologetic but with words like “mischaracterized,” it was clear that the public didn’t know the entire story of the former Today co-host.

 “Some of what is being said about me is untrue or mischaracterized, but there is enough truth in these stories to make me feel embarrassed and ashamed.
 I regret that my shame is now shared by the people I cherish dearly.”